Shark sightings get more common at New York beaches - NewsBreak

 Shark sightings get more common at New York beaches

-As bathers cooled themselves in the Atlantic surf on New York 's Fire Island last Wednesday, Reily Winston held up a smooth dogfish shark his friend had just caught fishing off a pier in an inlet behind the beach.
+BABYLON, N.Y. — (AP) — As bathers cooled themselves in the Atlantic surf on New York's Fire Island last Wednesday, Reily Winston held up a smooth dogfish shark his friend had just caught fishing off a pier in an inlet behind the beach.
 He briefly cradled the bloodied shark in his hands before releasing it back into the ocean.

 Shark sightings have become more common along Long Island’s shores this summer — and not just the mostly harmless, abundant dogfish.